Deep research cost

 Browse the cached deep research resource library. - Deep research glossary

-What deep research means, how it differs from normal AI research, and when a source-backed synthesis is worth the extra time. - Cached deep research
+What deep research means, how it differs from normal AI research, and when a source-backed synthesis is worth the extra time. - Reuse and cache deep research

-Why cached deep research reports help people avoid repeating expensive AI research work. - Deep research cost
+How saved deep research reports help people reuse source-backed work instead of starting over. - Deep research cost

-How search calls, source scraping, model passes, and depth settings affect the cost of a live deep research report. - Deep research vs AI search
+How source gathering, review depth, and synthesis affect the cost of a live deep research report. - Deep research vs AI search

 When a quick AI search is enough and when multi-step research, review, and synthesis are more useful. - TESRAC features